MaxHass12/Head_First_C/Chapter_2/NOTES.md

 # 4. Set sail sou'east, Cap'n

 - C is pass-by-value.
-When we call a function, C makes a copy of the value associated with the variable and sends it as argument.
+When we call a function, C makes a copy of the value of the variable and sends it as the argument.

 - How do we write a program which updates a variable?
 By passing pointer or memory address of the variable.

 # 5. Try Passing a pointer to the variable

-- Passing pointers or addresses makes it possible to update the value of the variable or simply makes it possible to update the variable.
+- Passing pointers or addresses makes it possible to update the value of the variable or simply makes it possible to share memory.

 - This is one of the reason of using pointers.